tandemdude/missile-defense/README.md

 as well, they will display instead of the global scores if your device is not connected to the internet.

 # Installation
-1. Ensure that you have Python 3.7.x installed, 3.7.5 can be downloaded from [here](https://www.python.org/downloads/release/python-375/)
+1. Ensure that you have Python 3.6.x or higher installed, 3.7.5 can be downloaded from [here](https://www.python.org/downloads/release/python-375/)
 2. Download the project's zip file from gitlab or alternatively run:

     `git clone https://gitlab.com/tandemdude/a-level-project.git`